Immigration Rights and Resources for the Campus Community

 College of Professional Studies

-Development of a martial arts Manual for K-12 students, designed tailored to meet the needs of both adapted physical education and general education populations.
-After 20 years of experience instructing children in Kung Fu, I have consistently observed its profound and engaging impact on young learners.
 Kung Fu has an unrivaled ability to motivate children to exercise.
-My goal is to establish a martial arts curriculum within educational institutions that ensures inclusivity and accessibility for all children, including those with disabilities.
-Following my research into the requirements of this type of program, I believe that providing a martial arts manual offers the most effective path to achieving accessibility and inclusion.
+I believe that providing a martial arts manual offers the most effective path to achieving accessibility and inclusion in Physical education.
 The manual will help the martial arts program by offering step-by-step instructions that can be adapted to meet individual needs.
-The manuals cover will be designed to look like a traditional martial arts manual while the inside resembles a colorful children’s book.
-The success of a martial arts program in Humboldt County could set an example for all of California.
-Many children will have access to a quality physical educational program for their mental and physical well-being.
+The manual's cover will be designed to look like a traditional martial arts manual while the inside resembles a colorful children’s book.

 Exercise is Medicine® On Campus (EIM-OC): Building a Sustainable Culture of Health at Cal Poly Humboldt